aave/aip/content/aips/d9c815021ade-AIP-ADD-MAI-TO-AAVE-V3.md

 Despite market downturns during its existence, MAI has maintained its peg.

-MAI currently has a TVL of around $350M, and has around 250M MAI outstanding.
+MAI currently has a TVL of around $90M, and has around 70M MAI outstanding.

 Explain positioning of the token in the AAVE ecosystem.
 Why would it be a good borrow or collateral asset?
 Being the largest native stablecoin on Polygon and Fantom, MAI has a wide reach within the native projects on those chains.
 Listing MAI would connect Aave to most communities in these chains through the integrations already made by MAI.
 MAI is one of the most crosschain assets, available on 18 chains through canonical bridging.
 As a result, users will be drawn to borrow MAI to bridge value to other chains and take advantage of the many yield opportunities that MAI has.

 MAI’s risk profile is low.
-It is used by large institutions like Celsius and Polygon.
-MAI has also received grants from several blockchains, including Polygon, Fantom, Harmony, Aurora, and IoTeX.
+It is used by large institutions.
+MAI has also received grants from several blockchains, including Polygon, Metis, Optimism, Arbitrum, and Gnosis.

 Provide a brief history of the project and the different components: DAO (is it live?), products (are the live?).
 How did it overcome some of the challenges it faced?
 MAI is governed by the QiDao Protocol, a community-run DAO around the QI token.